DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-11-greening-the-city-with-better-lighting.md

 ![Two maps showing the distribution of multifamily leads before and after the DataScienceSF project.](/uploads/versions/lights-mutlifamilyleads---x----890-406x---.PNG)

-<figcaption><p>DataScienceSF was able to increase Energy Watch's list of potential multifamily leads by 1000%.</p><p>This project prompted a new idea: combine this data with building energy consumption data from PG&amp;E to further refine SFE&rsquo;s outreach strategy.
-This approach will allow staff to develop comprehensive energy proposals - not just lighting - to target clients.</p></figcaption>
+<figcaption>DataScienceSF was able to increase Energy Watch's list of potential multifamily leads by 1000%.</figcaption>

+This project prompted a new idea: combine this data with building energy consumption data from PG&amp;E to further refine SFE&rsquo;s outreach strategy.
+This approach will allow staff to develop comprehensive energy proposals - not just lighting - to target clients.

 ---